After you've applied

 - Once we receive your CAS request form we will apply to UKVI for your CAS number.

 - We will email you your CAS number, along with details of the documents we used to assess your application.
 If your CAS application is complete and we are not waiting for any information such as your passport number, then we aim to get your CAS to you by email within two working days.
 If you have applied through an agent, we will email it to both you and your agent.
 Please note, your CAS number is only valid for six months.

 - If you are granted a visa, it will specify that you will study at the University of Leicester.
 You will not be able to use this visa to study at any other university in the UK.

-Find out more about how to apply for a Tier 4 Visa.
+Find out more about how to apply for your Student visa.

 Research in some sensitive areas may require you to apply for an ATAS certificate before your visa.
 Your offer letter will make it clear if this is the case.